 Case Study: Nav Menu

 As the UX designer and web developer for the project, my job was to guide the design process, communicate with stakeholders and build the experience.
+I worked with the PM and together we communicated with the client.

-I created two sets of wireframes, a low-fi version (fig. 1) which I used to sketch out the layout and user flow for both desktop and mobile and a high-fi version (fig. 2) which I shared with the client.
+I created two sets of wireframes, a low-fi version (fig. 1) which I used to sketch out the layout and user flow for both desktop and mobile and a hi-fi version (fig. 2) which I shared with the client.

 Fig. 1 - Low Fidelity Wireframes